jayan2508/myDemo/README.md

 # myDemo
-This is my first git Repoaitory
+This is my first git Repoaitory.
 Auther - Jayan Ribadiya